vectordotdev/vector/rfcs/2024-03-22-20170-trace-data-model.md

 - Define a Vector Trace event model schema.
 - Support for Links between `TraceEvent`s.
-- Defining a mapping between the Vector trace event model to the Datadog trace event (one direction).
+- Defining a mapping between the Vector trace event model to the Datadog trace event.
-- Defining a mapping between the Vector trace event model and the OpenTelemetry trace event (bi-directional).
+- Defining a mapping between the Vector trace event model and the OpenTelemetry trace event.

 ### Out of scope

-- Change the `TraceEvent` type internally from a re-typing of `LogEvent`.
 - Define the settings and configuration for sinks and sources using the data model.

 ## Pain